nickyrong/ShinyWeatherCan/README.md

 ## Usage:

 The app is hosted on [shinyapps.io](https://nickrongkp.shinyapps.io/WeatherCan/) with a free account.
 Please be mindful of this and close the app/browser tab as soon as possible when you are done, thank you.
+The app is currently also hosted on a free tier AWS account at https://app.waterexplorer.net/shinyWeather/.
+If one of the services is not working, it is recommended to try the other.

 **Data are downloaded on-the-fly from ECCC.
 Please be patient as the downloads can be fairly large (especially for hourly and daily data).**